leabs/wordpress-docker-compose/README.md

 ## Usage

 _Note_: If you're using an M series mac, you need to install Rosetta with:
-`softwareupdate --install-rosetta` as the images are set to "platform: linux/amd64"
+`softwareupdate --install-rosetta` if you wish to build locally.
+The images are set to "platform: linux/amd64" for maximum compatibility.

-- If you want to try it locally, you can run `docker-compose up` in the same directory as the `docker-compose.yaml` file assuming you have docker installed with the `wordpress`, `mysql`, and `phpmyadmin` images running.
+- If you want to try it locally, you can clone this repo and simply run `docker-compose up` assuming you have docker installed with the `wordpress`, `mysql`, and `phpmyadmin` images running.

-- If you want to deploy it to an EC2 instance, you can follow the instructions below.

 ## Deployment to EC2